jgromes/LoRaLib/README.md

 DISCLAIMER: This library is provided 'AS IS'.
 See `license.txt` for details.

-This library enables easy long range communaction with SX1278-based LoRa modules.
+This library enables easy long range communaction with SX127x family of LoRa modules.
 It was designed to be used with LoRenz Rev.B shields.
-However, they are not required and this library can be used with any LoRa module, as long as it is based on the SX1278 chip.
+However, they are not required and this library can be used with any LoRa module, as long as it is based on of the SX127x chips.

+Currently supported chips:
+* SX1272 and SX1273
+* SX1278, SX1276, SX1277 and SX1279

 ## As a part of the API changes, all documentation has been moved to the [Wiki](https://github.com/jgromes/LoRaLib/wiki)! ##